yunho7464/yunho7464.github.io/_projects/2_project.md

 <b> Research Question: </b>

-Proprioception is the perception of the position of one's own limbs, and metacognition is monitoring one's own cognitive process.
-In this study, we investigated older and younger adults’ metacognition of proprioception to see if the abilitu to monitor perceived position of limbs degenerate overtime.
+Proprioception refers to the perception of one's limb positions, while metacognition involves monitoring one's own cognitive process.
+In our research, we explored metacognition of proprioception in both older and younger adults to determine if the capability to self-assess limb positioning declines with age.

 <b> Method: </b>
-Participants placed their hands on the study apparatus like the following figures.
-They were instructed to answer if the two consecutive positions they felt were consistent or inconsistent.
-After that, they rated their confidence level (how confident they were that their answer were correct).
+Participants positioned their hands on the apparatus as depicted in the subsequent figures.
+They were then tasked with determining whether two successive positions felt consistent or inconsistent.
+Subsequently, they assessed their confidence in the accuracy of their response.

 <div class="row">
     <div class="col-sm-6 mt-3 mt-md-0">